What Corporate Culture Rewards – and what it Quietly Costs Us

 Reflection shortens.
 Attention narrows.
 Emotional range flattens.

 Nothing is obviously wrong.
-And yet, something feels reduced.
+But something feels a little less alive than before.

 Conversations become more functional.
 Listening becomes selective.
 Patience shortens, often unnoticed.